-Collections in advance arise when resources are received by the District before it has a legal claim to them, as when grant monies are received prior to the incurrence of qualifying expenditures or when charges for services monies are received in advance from payers prior to the services being rendered by the District, such as grant money received in advance and prepaid lunch amounts.
+Collections in advance arise when resources are received by the District before it has a legal claim to them, as when grant monies are received prior to the incurrence of qualifying expenditures or when charges for services monies are received in advance from payers prior to the services being rendered by the District, such as prepaid lunch amounts and summer program fees.
 These amounts are recorded as liabilities in the financial statements.
 The liabilities are removed and revenues are recognized in subsequent periods when the District has legal claim to the resources.